 Glasgow

 Glasgow is the most populous city in Scotland with a population of 600,000+.
 The population is highly diverse with multiple languages, and everyone is seemingly super busy.
 It all felt a bit as if we were no longer in Scotland.
 The city is both historical and modern with distinctive architecture around every corner.
 People are on the move in Glasgow.
-They’ve got places to go, people to see and shopping to do.
+They’ve got places to go, relocation jobs to find, people to see and shopping to do.
 Glasgow is a shopping mecca.
 It felt as if the city is trying to define itself and hasn’t quite figured it out.
 If you’re looking for the charm of Edinburgh, you won’t find it in Glasgow, but you will find many memorable places.

 In our three days, we explored the city and we enjoyed some good eats.
 And, shockingly, we did the most expensive load of laundry in all of our travels at $23 for one load!